 1963: “Pride and Joy” by Marvin Gaye was released as the fourth single from his second studio album, That Stubborn Kinda Fellow.
 Co-written by William “Mickey” Stevenson, Gaye and Norman Whitfield, the song was considered to be a tribute to Gaye’s then-girlfriend, Anna Gordy.
-It was Gaye’s first top 10 pop single, peaking at #10, peaked at #2 on the R&B chart, and was his third and final single to feature Martha and the Vandellas as backing vocalists.
+It was Gaye’s first top 10 pop single, peaking at #10, and reached #2 on the R&B chart.
+It was also his third and final single to feature Martha and the Vandellas as backing vocalists.

 1966: Cilla Black released her second solo studio album, Cilla Sings a Rainbow.

 1967: The Pretty Things released their third album, Emotions.
 It was completed largely to fulfill their contract with Fontana Records after the band became displeased with the label’s intervention in response to poor sales of their recent singles.

 1968: “I Could Never Love Another (After Loving You)” by the Temptations was released as the second single from their seventh studio album, The Temptations Wish It Would Rain.
 The song was the group’s last with lyrics by Rodger Penzabene as well as their final single to feature David Ruffin as lead singer.

 1970: “Spirit in the Sky” by Norman Greenbaum topped out at #3 on the Billboard Hot 100.
 The record sold over two million copies and was Greenbaum’s only top 40 hit.